gamemanual0/gm0/source/docs/useful-resources.rst

 `Blender4FTC <https://ryanhcode.gitbook.io/blender4ftc/>`_ --- A Blender addon and material library designed to make CAD rendering simple and easy, while being fully customizable for advanced users.

-`FTC Rendering in Fusion 360 <https://renders360.gitbook.io/ftc-rendering-in-fusion-360/>`_ --- A guide to rendering FTC robots in Fusion 360, assuming no experience in Fusion 360.
+`FTC Rendering in Fusion 360 <https://renders360.gitbook.io/ftc-rendering-in-fusion-360/>`_ --- A guide to rendering FTC robots in Fusion 360, assuming little experience in Fusion 360.

 Mechanical Design and Build
 ---------------------------